EmilyBauer/Binochle/README.md

 RIP me

 The main problem is that having 2 cards AND trying to figure out if certain card combinations are in the hand confuses the algorithm.
 Also it is unclear on how to proceed.
-The
+There needs to be something done with the card structure